wandb/docs/docs/tutorials/monai_3d_segmentation.md

     return table
 ```

-Now, let's log the prediction results to the prediction table.
+Log the prediction results to the prediction table.

 ```python
 # create the prediction table